 The four Excellence in Quality categories represent the four areas of care as defined by the BC Health Quality Matrix.
 All four categories follow the same criteria, but judges will look for elements that address the chosen area of care.
 A project can only be nominated in one category.

 The Staying Healthy award celebrates a project that prevented injury, illness or disability.

 The Getting Better award celebrates a project that improved care for acute illness or injury.

 The Living with Illness award celebrates a project that improved care and support for chronic illness and/or injury.

 Individual Award Categories

 There are also four categories that recognize inspiring individuals, including patients and caregivers as well as health care practitioners.
 Each of these categories features its own judging criteria.

 The Everyday Champion award celebrates someone who showed a passion and commitment for improving quality of care that was outside of their formal role to lead positive change.
 They saw a need for improvement and committed to action, leading by example and inspiring others.

 This award is named in honour of Doug Cochrane’s contribution as founding Chair of the BC Patient Safety & Quality Council.
 Doug is a longtime leader in improving quality and safety, having chaired the BC Patient Safety Task Force from its inception in 2003 to the creation of the Council in 2008.
 He also served as the Provincial Patient Safety & Quality Officer from 2008 to 2019.
-He has also chaired the BC Patient Safety & Learning System and the Canadian Patient Safety Institute, and is currently the Board Chair of Interior Health.
+He has also chaired the BC Patient Safety & Learning System and the Canadian Patient Safety Institute, and he is currently the Board Chair of Interior Health.

-The Leadership in Advancing the Patient Voice award celebrates a patient, caregiver or family member who made an outstanding contribution to advancing the patient voice in BC’s health care system.
+The Leadership in Advancing the Patient Voice award celebrates a patient, caregiver or family member who made an outstanding contribution to patient engagement in BC’s health care system.
 They took the lead to inspire and support other patients, caregivers, family members and health care organizations to partner in pursuit of better care.